 C. Management of the Debtor Before and During Bankruptcy

-Prior to the date on which the bankruptcy petition was filed, the managers or other persons in control were Joey Nugent and Curtis Sandidge.
-During the pendency of this case, both have continued to serve in management of the company.
+Prior to the date on which the bankruptcy petition was filed, the manager or other person in control was Herbert Simmons, Jr. During the pendency of this case, he has continued to serve in management of the company.